WillDiego/cse15l-lab-reports/LabReport3.md

 technical/911report/chapter-5.txt
 ```
 This is another example that shows all the files that contain the word `guy`.
 This demontrates that only 3 files in all of the 911report contain the word `guy`.

+Apologies if the code breaks were cut off.
+The formating of printing caused some of them not to wrap and get cut off.
+If you'd like a link to the webpage itself it can be viewed here: https://willdiego.github.io/cse15l-lab-reports/LabReport3.html